Greenwich Theatre: William Morton

 Morton engaged Ellen Terry at a guaranteed fee in order to gain prestige for the theatre, knowing that he was bound to make a loss.
-At 'Treasury' Ellen Terry asked the manager for a statement of the total receipts, and, realising that Morton would have a serious loss, magnanimously said she would accept only a net share, the only instance, said Morton, of any one who offered to take less than their 'pound of flesh'.
+At "Treasury", Terry asked the manager for a statement of the total receipts, and, realising that Morton would have a serious loss, magnanimously said she would accept only a net share, the only instance, said Morton, of any one who offered to take less than their "pound of flesh".

 Dan Leno was involved in a minor drama on the evening of 12 December 1895.
 Double-booked in Greenwich and Brighton, he was whisked off the Greenwich stage at 10.10 pm, bundled into a cab to New Cross Station, where a specially chartered train took him to Brighton.
 Within 90 minutes, he was on the stage of the Alhambra.

 There were several name changes during Morton's time.
 New, as is customary, was soon dropped.
-Later, it became 'Morton's Prince of Wales's Theatre' to distinguish it from a new London theatre bearing the same name, but whose letters and telegrams were getting mixed up with theirs.
-After renovations in 1891, he reopened as Morton's Model Theatre,then called it The Model House and Temperance Theatre, finally around 1898/99 simplifying the name to an earlier usage as Morton's Theatre.
+Later, it became "Morton's Prince of Wales's Theatre" to distinguish it from a new London theatre bearing the same name, but whose letters and telegrams were getting mixed up with theirs.
+After renovations in 1891, he reopened as Morton's Model Theatre, then called it The Model House and Temperance Theatre, finally around 1898/99 simplifying the name to an earlier usage as Morton's Theatre.
 By this time, he was the owner.
-In 1897 he produced plans to build a new theatre seating 3000 on a nearby vacant site but this was never followed through.
+In 1897, he produced plans to build a new theatre seating 3000 on a nearby vacant site but this was never followed through.
 In 1904, he moved to Hull, where, in 1934, at the age of 96, he published his memoirs.
 He attributed his health in old age to hard work, regular habits and an abstemious diet.